PhilipTrauner/cmus-osx/under-the-hood.md

 this script parses input arguments from `cmus` and makes notifications.
 (`cmus` can be configured to run an external app to notify about status changes.)

+> if no notification is dispalyed, the `/tmp/cmus-notify.log` may help and
+> shows the error.

+this script also tries to extract the album art embedded in music file, or displays an static icon for local files or streams.

 #### main launcher
 [`./bin/cmus-osx.py`](./bin/cmus-osx.py)